HouseAlwaysWin/DapperUnitOfWorkExample/README.md

 This is just a Example for Repository and Unit Of Work pattern with Dapper.

-And it's build up with .Net Core 3.1 And .net standard 2.1
+And it build up with .Net Core 3.1 And .net standard 2.1

 ## How to use it